bestdev111/dev-house316/README.md

 ### Hi. 👋

 Hi.
 Thank you for your visiting my profile.
 I'm a senior Blockchain and Full-Stack developer who likes to work with Blockchain(Bitcoin, Ethereum, Solidity, ERC20, ERC721, ERC1155), JavaScript/Typescript (React, Angular, Vue.js, TensorFlow.js, Node, Nest), Python among others.
-For the past 8 years, I have taken part in several bussiness and teams.
+For the past 8 years, I have taken part in several businesses and teams.
 I learned more technologies and collaboration while I worked as a senior developer.

 Currently, I'm principally focusing on the Defi development stack as the blockchain technologies.